-There are many definitions for the word ‘story.’
-The Oxford Dictionary states it is ‘an account of past events in someone’s life’; whilst the Cambridge Dictionary states it is ‘a description of a connected series of events.’
+There are various definitions of the word ‘story.’
+The Oxford Dictionary states it is ‘an account of past events in someone’s life.’
+The Cambridge Dictionary states it is ‘a description of a connected series of events.’

 Stories can be real or imagined.
-They all have a beginning (introduction), middle (build up to a problem) and an end (solution).
+They all have a beginning (introduction), middle (build-up to a problem) and an end (solution).
 Our lives are real stories; stories of fear, faith, laughter, sadness, sickness, empowerment, wisdom, anxiety, compassion, love, tears and warmth.
 I am sure you can add more to my limited list.
-Some of us are in the beginning stage whilst some are currently going through a connected series of events.
+Some of us are in the beginning stage while some are currently going through a connected series of events.
 Still, others are recalling their accounts of past events.

 For those of us at the end of our stories, as we recall our events, we can tell of God’s love, mercy, compassion and awesome power to deliver and set free.
 Some will call it luck, chance or coincidence.

-And when our next story begins (as it must), I pray we will be in a position of strength to handle wisely whatever may come our way.
-I also pray that we will be able to recall most of our events with warmth, laughter and joy – because everyone loves a story!
+Moreover, when our next story begins (as it must), I pray we will be in a position of strength, to handle wisely whatever may come our way.
+I also pray that we will be able to recall most of our events with warmth, laughter and joy – BECAUSE every one loves a story!